charanteja333/macdevsetup/README.md

     $ curl -L https://get.rvm.io | bash -s stable --ruby

 When it is done, both RVM and a fresh version of Ruby 2.0 are installed.
-The following line was also automatically added to your `.bash_profile`:
+The following line was also automatically added to your `.zshrc`:

 ```bash
 [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm" # Load RVM into a shell session *as a function*